-The following table presents the number of days served at Board meetings and other official Farm Credit East activities, and compensation paid to each director for the year ended December 31, 2019.
+The following table presents the number of days served at Board meetings and other official Farm Credit East activities, and compensation paid to each director for the year ended December 31, 2020.
+Due to the COVID-19 pandemic, all 2020 meetings were held virtually except January.